 As HIV treatment and prevention needs expand, these data highlight the need for countries to examine their programmatic efforts to find ways to strengthen and expand access to HIV testing and counseling (HTC) services that meet international standards.
 The 2012 World Health Organization (WHO) Strategic HTC Programme Framework [PDF, 540KB] describes a set of minimum standards: The 5 Cs of HTC: consent; confidentiality; counseling; connections to care, treatment and other services; and correct test results.

-HTC is essential for reducing HIV-related morbidity, mortality and transmission by linking citizens to antiretroviral therapy (ART), care and support and HIV prevention, such as the prevention of mother-to-child transmission of HIV and voluntary medical male circumcision.
+HTC is essential for reducing HIV-related morbidity, mortality and transmission.
+HTC links individuals and families to antiretroviral therapy (ART), care and support, and HIV prevention, such as the prevention of mother-to-child transmission of HIV and voluntary medical male circumcision.
 Once diagnosed, actively linking persons living with HIV (PLHIV) to services is critical for their own health, as well as to prevent HIV transmission to uninfected sex partner(s) and children.
 Yet many HIV-infected persons remain undiagnosed, and approximately half of individuals newly diagnosed with HIV in sub-Saharan Africa do not enroll in HIV clinical care after diagnosis.
 Achieving the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) Blueprint [PDF, 2.8MB] goals related to saving lives depends upon access to continuously improving, high quality HTC services and effective linkages to care and treatment services.
 Additionally, HTC provides a critical gateway to other core HIV prevention interventions, such as services for people who inject drugs and for PLHIV.